ajwills72/ajwills72.github.io/_publications/seabrooke-et-al-2021b.md

 DOI: /no-doi
 ---

-Seabrooke, T., Mitchell, C. J., Wills, A. J., & Hollins, T. J. (2021).
-Pretesting boosts recognition, but not cued recall, of targets from unrelated word pairs. _Psychonomic Bulletin & Review, 28_, 268-273.
+Seabrooke, T., Mitchell, C. J., Wills, A. J., Inkster, A. B. & Hollins, T. J. (accepted).
+The Benefits of Impossible Tests: Assessing the Role of Error-Correction in the Pretesting Effect. _Memory & Cognition_.